mahdidev70/bugloos/README.md

 This project parse large logs from text file and insert data into database.
 For speed up it use sed command and then import txt file.
 <br>First you should run " php artisan logs:parse ". this command will parse log file and generate insert query file.
-Then you must run " php artisan logs:insert". this command will import file into database. notice this command will ask your database password.
+<br>Then you must run " php artisan logs:insert". this command will import file into database. notice this command will ask your database password.

 ## Learning api